Cerro Chirripó: The Roof of Costa Rica

 A blogger by the name of T Campbell recently posted an interesting read about Algebraic Crosswords.
 And at the end, T posts a $100 bounty for a computer program to help crossword constructors construct such crosswords.
 That’s right up my alley as both a programmer and a puzzle solver, so I threw together a quick Python script to do the job.

-My program, named algxword, can be downloaded here.
+My program, named algxword, can be downloaded from my GitHub.

 The usage is as follows: